georgealexander/home-of-st-barnabas/_sections/section_1.md

 ---
 section_number: 1
-section_title: Home of St Barnabas Trust
+section_title: Welcome to the Home of St Barnabas Trust
 subtitle:

 ---